ashtarcommunications/verbatim/docs/docs/verbatim/2-cutting-evidence/4-citations.md

 As a secondary consideration, using a one-line citation is much more in line with actual academic citation formats.
 There is no major citation format (MLA, APA, etc) that separates the first and last name for an author, for example.

-This is an example of a good cite
-Aaron *Hardy*, creator of Verbatim, 1-1-*3000*, "Verbatim Online Manual," https://paperlessdebate.com
+This is an example of a cite that will work well with Verbatim Aaron *Hardy*, creator of Verbatim, 1-1-*3000*, "Verbatim Online Manual," https://paperlessdebate.com

-This is an example of a bad cite
+This is an example of a cite that will not
 Hardy 3000
 (Aaron, Creator of Verbatim, "Verbatim Online Manual," https://paperlessdebate.com)